buraksaiyan/inzone-legals/PRIVACY_POLICY.md

 - Update your email or username in the App's Settings screen

 ### 6.3 Delete Your Data
-- **Delete individual items** – Remove specific goals, habits, to-dos, or journal entries directly in the App
+- **Delete individual items** – Remove specific goals, habits, to-dos, or journal entries directly in the App.
+- **Delete your account** – You can permanently delete your account and all associated data instantly by using the **"Delete Account"** option in the App's Settings.
-- **Delete your account** – Request complete account deletion by contacting us at **feedback@1inzone.app**.
-This will permanently remove all your data within 30 days.
+- **Request deletion via email** – If you cannot access the App, you may request complete account deletion by contacting us at **feedback@1inzone.app** or visiting our privacy page.
+We will process these requests within 7 days.

 ### 6.4 Opt-Out Options
 - **Push notifications** – Disable in your device's notification settings